theRealYoshi/salido-rails-challenge/README.md

+# Basic information
+- Rails on the back end, React on the front end
+- Controller Actions: Index, Show, Update, Create

+# API calls

+- GET "/" shows all Available wines
+- POST "/create" to add new wine to the database
+- GET "/wines/:wineId" to view individual wine page
+- PATCH "/update/:wineId" to update wine information

+# Accessible endpoints
+- "/api/wines" for all wines
+- "/api/wines/:wineId" for Indivdual wines

 # Challenge for Rails Engineer
 To better assess a candidates development skills, we provide this following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours).